Syn2Much/telnet_loader/README.md

 ## Honeypot Detection

-Banner data and login timing are checked for common honeypot indicators:
+Banner data is checked for common honeypot indicators:

 - **Signature matching:** Scans for known honeypot software names in banner text (kippo, cowrie, dionaea, HonSSH, etc.).
-- **Timing heuristic:** Flags logins that complete in under 50ms as suspicious, since real devices have measurable auth latency.

-When a honeypot is detected, results are tagged with the reason (e.g., `HONEYPOT: honeypot signature: cowrie` or `HONEYPOT: suspiciously fast login response`).
+When a honeypot is detected, results are tagged with the reason (e.g., `HONEYPOT: honeypot signature: cowrie`).
 This appears in both console output and the output file.
 ---

 ## Output Format